lemocla/Codzilla/documentation/features.md

          The login page also features a link allowing the user to reset his password.

+         Upon logging in, the user nofification will update with event reminder according to user preferences.

          > As a returning user, I want to login on the website so that I can make use of all the features on the website